 Get ideas you can use today.
 For you, or for your parents.
 Hear members of our Explorer Circles discuss challenges they have experienced as part of growing older, and ways they have compensated for those challenges with new products or services or other work-arounds.

-Explorers created this summary of pros and cons of different retirement housing types, using San Francisco Bay Area examples to illustrate the comparison process.
-Details include entry fee sizes, ongoing financial obligations, application requirements, and which entities oversee the different housing types.
+Retirement Living expert John Milford has created this talk and comparison matrix of pros and cons of different retirement living alternatives, using San Francisco Bay Area examples to illustrate the comparison process.
+Details include entry fee sizes, ongoing financial obligations, application requirements, and which entities oversee the different housing types. .........Read more

 Help from our Crowd